GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Specifically, a robotic agent moves in a room where one or several human speakers are present.
-We adopt a step based representation in which the robot performs discrete movements denoted as $delta_t = (d_t, theta_t)$.\
+We adopt a step based representation in which the robot performs discrete movements denoted as $delta_t = (d_t, theta_t)$.
-Also, its trajectory is assumed to be determined by an external policy which should not be affected.
+Its trajectory is assumed to be determined by an external policy which should not be affected.
 The goal of the developed method is thus to localize, in real time and as accurately as possible, the relative position of each source.
-To enforce for the real-time constraint in this modelling, the duration of each step gets limited to a few hundred milliseconds.
+To enforce the real-time constraint in this modeling, the duration of each step is limited to a few hundred milliseconds.
 The method is provided with the recorded signal at each microphone of the agent corresponding to this time frame.

 *Horizon.*
 This framework, until now, appears to be similar to the static formulation of #acr("SSL") used previously.
 However, the input data also encompasses information about the last relative movement of the robot.
 Although the movement policy should not be dictated by the #acr("ASSL") solution, its output is made available.
-This data allows the model to accumulate knowledge along several consecutive steps to refine its prediction for the current sources positions.
+This data allows the model to accumulate knowledge along several consecutive steps to refine its prediction for the current sources' positions.
 The number of such steps after which the method's output is evaluated will be denoted as the horizon $H$.
 Importantly, only relative movement information may be leveraged to perform the task as the absolute agent position remains unknown.
-In this aspect, this formulation differs from problems where the robot localization is also available.
+In this aspect, this formulation differs from problems where the robot's localization is also available.

 Sound sources model talking humans, present at arbitrary positions within the room.
-Importantly, their positions are assumed to be static for an entire episode of $H$ steps.
+Their positions are assumed to be static for an entire episode of $H$ steps.

 === Pipeline overview

-To tackle the #acr("ASSL") problem formulated above, we explore ways of leveraging the previously developed multi-source static localizer.
+To tackle the #acr("ASSL") problem, we explore ways of leveraging the previously developed multi-source static localizer.
 The central concept of the method consists in building and refining a 2D egocentric map encoding the relative positions of each source.
 They are built to model the likelihood of the sources presence in the surroundings of the robot.

-To build such a map, we start by running the #acr("SSL") model which provides the estimated #doa spectrum.
+To build such a map, we start by running the #acr("SSL") model which provides an estimated #doa spectrum.
 This detection is then transformed into a _#doa map_ projecting the one dimensional localization result to an egocentric 2D map containing the same information.
 Then, this map is combined to the ones from previous steps after the latter have been transposed to the current robot frame.
 Different ways of operating this aggregation have been proposed.